Admissions

 • When is a third language introduced?

-• What is happening after school and when school is closed for vacation during school year?
+• What is happening after school and when school is closed for vacation during the school year?

 Afternoons at Ecole Bilingue are filled with fun options: Aftercare, enrichment classes, etude/study hall.
 Learn more about the Afterschool Program

-In addition to Winter and Summer breaks, Ecole Bilingue is closed for one week in October, one week in February, and 10 days in April.
+In addition to Winter and Summer breaks, Ecole Bilingue is closed for one week in October, one week in February and April.
 During these three breaks, EB is open with day camp options for all of our children.
 Days of camp can be purchase one by one as needed, or you can decide to sign up for all of them by choosing the Extended Day + School Breaks Package

 • Do I have to provide snacks or lunches for my child?